AakashGaurab/Revision/Nodejs/Readme.md

 - Efficiency: Because HTTP requires a new request and response for each piece of data sent between the client and the server, it can be less efficient than WebSockets, which use a persistent connection to transmit data more efficiently.
 - Real-time capabilities: HTTP is not designed for real-time communication, and while techniques like long-polling can be used to simulate real-time communication, it is not as efficient as WebSockets, which are specifically designed for real-time communication.
 - Support for server-initiated updates: HTTP requests are always initiated by the client, whereas WebSockets can support server-initiated updates, where the server can send data to the client at any time without the client first requesting it.
+-

+##  What is gRPC?
+- gRPC is a modern RPC framework that enables efficient and high-performance communication between client and server applications.
+It provides features like language and platform agnosticism, protocol buffers, and pluggable support for various functionalities.
+With its focus on efficiency and performance, gRPC has gained widespread adoption and is used by many prominent companies for building scalable and connected systems.

+- Key features and aspects of gRPC include:
+- Efficiency and Performance: gRPC is built on top of the HTTP/2 protocol, which provides features like multiplexing, header compression, and server push, resulting in improved efficiency and reduced latency.
+It also supports bi-directional streaming and asynchronous communication, enabling real-time communication between clients and servers

+- Language and Platform Agnostic: gRPC supports multiple programming languages, including C++, Java, Python, Go, and more.
+It provides code generation tools that automatically generate idiomatic client and server stubs for each supported language, making it easier for developers to work with gRPC in their preferred language